 Different Types of Supplier Diamonds

 There is a full line of natural industrial diamonds out there.
 And here at Lieber & Solow, we are proud to be a supplier of all types of diamonds and get the customers exactly what they need.
 When it comes to types, there are many to choose from.
 Selecting a type of diamond informs a lot.
 So it is important to know what is out there and the differences between them.
+You can learn more about diamonds about understanding the importance of the 4Cs and how they shape the price of a diamond.

 This is your standard diamond that you will see in use as wedding and engagement.
 You will find this diamond all over the world with different shapes and sizes.